api3dao/oev-docs/docs/reference/oev-network/searchers/understanding-auctioneer.md

 - Drop all inactive bids.
 These are bids that are already awarded.
 - Drop all bids that do not satisfy the condition based on the latest off-chain data point of the dAPI.
 - Drop all bids that have expired or soon to expire.
+Bids that expire in 15s are discarded, because the maximum time the bid can be expedited is 15s.
+This is to prevent griefing the awarded bids.

 Qualifying bids across **all proxies** are merged together, the auctioneer then selects the winning bids based on the following criteria: